anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Note that {{RFC8990}} does not support conflict resolution of mDNS, which may be a limitation for its application.

 The pledge constructs a Service Instance Name based on device local information (manufacturer/vendor name and serial number), which results in `<product-serial-number>._brski-pledge._tcp.local`.
-The product-serial-number composition is manufacturer dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
+The product-serial-number composition is manufacturer-dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
 To allow distinction of pledges, the product-serial-number therefore needs to be sufficiently unique.

 Note that this goes against the naming recommendation of {{RFC6763}}.